Anuj-Kumar-AJ/AI-Knowledge-Vault/featureEngineering/featureEngineering.md

 the difference from before will be here model will get leaner relation from feature and target value. hence we get much optimal model then before.

+## how to choose if new feature we created, made better model or not ?

+to do to that we have to first train our model on given training dataset. and check the score using validation dataset.

+now add the newly created feature, in your previous datasets. by creating new column x[newCol] = [mathematicalExpressionOnPreviousFeature].

+eg given dataset `D1 = [feature1, feature2, feature3, target]

+newly created dataset

+ `D2 = `[feature1, feature2, feature3,feature1*feature2, Feature1/feature3, target]

+Okay this is great but there is problem lies in this approch can you guess?

+what will you do if we got a dataset that we have no knowledge before about it, how can we guess which feature is good, or which feature we should multiply like before. or if we have given a dataset with 100000 features. how can we check which feature impact the target score more , or which is most important features in this.

+## well these is a solution for this problem

+the answer lies in  Discovering useful features with `mutual information`.